• Skip to primary navigation

 We served ours as part of a summer barbecue with pork chops and chicken breasts.

-How to Meal-Prep for Lunches & Picnics
+How to Meal-Prep for Lunches and Picnics

 • You must make sure that your salad leaves are completely dry before assembling this salad.